LOCAL LEVEL survey datasets: SOUTH EAST LONDON COMMUNITY HEALTH (SELCOH) STUDY

 - Conclusions.
 This study highlights the complex ways in which discrimination experiences may increase the need for health services whilst also highlighting differences in health service use at the intersection of ethnicity, migration status and SES.
 Findings from this study illustrate the importance of measuring multiple levels of discrimination and taking an intersectional approach for health service use research.

-NATIONAL LEVEL: ADULT PSYCHIATRIC MORBIDITY SURVEY (APMS 2014)
+NATIONAL LEVEL survey datasets: ADULT PSYCHIATRIC MORBIDITY SURVEY (APMS 2014)

 This study looks at patterns of mental health treatment or service use by social status (e.g. employment status, ethnicity) using 2014 Adult Psychiatric Morbidity Survey data.
 By accounting for differences in underlying need, any disparities may indicate unfair access to or uptake of help in the population.
 It looks at whether patterns of disparity vary if we consider people in terms of single categories of social status, or if we consider them in terms of their multiple social statuses (e.g. female non-working minority ethnic groups).
 We also see whether people reporting discrimination experiences are more or less likely to report mental health service use/treatment, and if this differs across single and multiple social statuses.
 Finally, we compare findings for people living in England as a whole to people living in South East London (a diverse urban area), to see if people’s experiences differ depending on where they live.

 electronic health records from Primary care: lambeth datanet